nyer4life123/concatenate-logs/README.md

 # concatenate-logs

-This script will concatenate a set of files, group them by IP address and sort by time resulting in a single file.
+This script will take two arguments, concatenate a set of files, group them by IP address and sort by time resulting in a single file.

 ## Getting Started